shanhaiying/smart-kitchen/README.md

 # Smart Kitchen

-### How to test `django-admin startproject`

-If you made changes to this boilerplate and want to test them, commit your changes and use `git archive -o boilerplate.zip HEAD` to create the template zip.

 ### How to test Heroku deployment

 Push your changes to a branch and visit `https://dashboard.heroku.com/new?template=https://github.com/fill-org-or-user/fill-project-repo-name/tree/fill-branch` (replace all `fill`).